-- 1) Provides a budget and budget narrative justification of the items included in their proposed budget (2) - 2) Budget costs are reasonable and allocable to proposed activities (8)
+- 1) Budget costs are allowable (5 points) - 2) Budget costs are reasonable and allocable to proposed activities (5 points)

 REVIEW AND SCORING OF APPLICATION

 Pre-Screening Technical Review

 All submitted applications will initially be reviewed by DBH Grants Management Office personnel for completeness, formatting, and eligibility requirements prior to being forwarded to the review panel.
 Applications that did not adhere to the complete guidance, formatting provided, and eligibility requirements will be considered "Incomplete", and will not advance to be reviewed.
 You may not request updates to this process, as DBH will notify applicants of all results after the review panel has closed.